moogah/react_redux_apollo_testing/README.md

 ##### Testing React with Redux (wrappers all the way down)

 Relative to the simplicity of testing Redux, ReactComponents that are connected to a Redux store are  complicated to test.
-The first wrinkle is that we need to wrap our component in a `<Provider>` component in our tests to allow the redux store to get wired up correctly and because of this using `shallow()` won't help us here.
-We the `<Provider>` to work with Redux _and_ see our `ReactWithRedux` component get rendered to test it, so now we will use `.mount()` instead.
+The first wrinkle is that we need to wrap our component in a `<Provider>` component in our tests, and because of this using `shallow()` won't help.
+We the `<Provider>` to work with Redux _and_ we still need to see our `ReactWithRedux` component get rendered to test it, so now we will use `.mount()` instead.

 ```javascript
 const wrapper = mount(<Provider store={store}><ReactWithRedux /></Provider>);